matortheeternal/memory-map/README.md

 let fileSize = memoryMap.getSize();
 console.log(fileSize);

-// reads the first four characters of the file let buf = memoryMap.read(4);
+// reads the first four bytes of the file let buf = memoryMap.read(4);
 console.log(buf.toString('ascii'));

-// reads the characters from position 4 to position 14 in the file buf = memoryMap.read(10);
+// reads the bytes from position 4 to position 14 in the file buf = memoryMap.read(10);
 console.log(buf.toString('ascii'));

 // jumps to byte position 20 in the file memoryMap.setPos(20);

-// reads the characters from position 20 to position 30 in the file buf = memoryMap.read(10);
+// reads the bytes from position 20 to position 30 in the file buf = memoryMap.read(10);
-console.log(str.toString('ascii'));
+console.log(buf.toString('ascii'));
 ```